Ghanaian Dry Bofrot Recipe

 Ghana bofrot

-Bofrot is commonly served as a snack, breakfast, or even an appetizer.
-If you prefer it as a snack, you can enjoy it with a cold treat such as Frozen Yogurt, Vanilla Ice Cream, Zobo, or Banana Strawberry Milkshake Popsicles.
+If you prefer it as a snack, then you can enjoy it with a cold treat such as Frozen Yogurt, Vanilla Ice Cream, Zobo, or Banana Strawberry Milkshake Popsicles.
+It will surely be a hearty meal for you and your family.

 For breakfast pairings, you can opt for Plantain Porridge, Iced Coffee, or Oats Smoothie.
 Drink it with the healthiest and tastiest beverages, such as Beetroot Apple Juice, Watermelon Juice, or Fruit Smoothie

-To make bofrot or puff puff with a surprise inside, you can also pipe in or spread condiments like Strawberry Jam or Peanut Butter
+To make Ghanaian Dry Bofrot with a surprise inside, you can also pipe in or spread condiments like Strawberry Jam or Peanut Butter.
+What’s your favorite way of serving Ghanaian Dry Bofrot?

 Storage Tips

-• At room temperature: Place the bofrot balls in an airtight container.
+• At room temperature: Place the Ghanaian Dry Bofrot in a container.
 Store them at room temperature for less than a day.

 Quick Tip!

-• In the fridge: Wrap the puff puffs in cling film.
-Place them in an airtight container to refrigerate for up to three days.
+• In the fridge: Wrap them in cling film.
+Place them in a container to keep in the fridge for three days.

-• To freeze: Use aluminum foil to wrap the bofrot and put them in a container.
-Make sure to consume them within a week or two.
+• To freeze: Use foil to wrap the bofrot and put them in a container.
+Make sure to eat them within a week or two.
 Then, you can reheat it in the microwave.
+However, I suggest storing the dough instead of the cooked bofrot.

 Ghana bofrot recipe